 Magnetic resonance imaging (MRI)

 Unlike X-rays and CT scans, MRI does not use radiation.
-There are no known harmful effects from having an MRI scan.

 Common uses of an MRI